mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 "premature closure" from medicine, where "learners focus too quickly on patient characteristics to the exclusion of other information" (Teal et al. 2012).

+"Studies show that people who deal differently with ethical dilemmas also differ in their perceptions (Felton & Sims, 2005; Peppas, 2002; Swanson, 2005)."
+(Shapira-Lishchinsky 2011).
+Also "investigate whether there are discrepancies between teachers’ perceptions of the ‘official policies’ and their ‘tendency to act,’ based on their ethical decision-making" (Shapira-Lishchinsky and Gilat 2015).

 ### How can we apply this theory to understanding particular teaching decisions?
 While much progress has been made in articulating how statistical discrimination in particular might naturally lead to biased decisions (citation), "distinguishing desirable bias from harmful bias in data science is hard, and requires domain expertise" (Narayanan tweet 2017).
 This is particularly true in a profession like teaching, which is "a complex, situated, and ill-defined activity" (Hatch and Grossman 2009).